 I had my first taste of hard liquor when I was a toddler.
 I will wait for you to pick up your jaw off the floor now.
 Let me explain.
-My father believed that if you denied a child something, they would only want it more, so by giving them something freely that would keep it from being a mystery.
+My father believed that if you denied a child something, they would only want it more, so giving them something freely would keep it from being a mystery.
 In this way he could control our exposure and “they won’t burn the barn down”.
 Mother did not feel the same way.
 It wasn’t something they argued over at all.
 It simply was something about which they agreed to disagree.
 When my mother wasn’t looking, however, he would sneak me a sip of his whiskey or beer and it was a secret between us.
-So much for not making it something considered “off limits”.
+So much for not making it something considered “off-limits”.
 His theory, at least for me, worked.
-Invariably I’d scrunch up my nose at the awful tasting concoctions and wonder what anybody ever saw in it.
+Invariably I’d scrunch up my nose at the awful-tasting concoctions and wonder what anybody ever saw in them.

 Maybe my father’s theory worked better than he thought, at least for me.
 It’s something to consider if you’re a parent.
 Then again, like most things in life, what’s true for one person isn’t always true for the next.